Woodland Carbon Guarantee (WCaG) – Delivering Long Term Income Security from Woodland Creation

 - Woodland Tree Health Grant

-Ongoing maintenance payments worth £200/ha/yr. for 10 years are also available through Countryside Stewardship.
+Ongoing maintenance payments worth £300/ha/yr. for 10 years are also available through Countryside Stewardship.

-The new English Woodland Creation Offer (EWCO) has just been launched.
-The scheme will fund the full capital cost of establishment at a 100% intervention rate capped at £8,500/ha, a significant increase on the existing Countryside Stewardship Woodland Creation Grant.
-The scheme is much more joined up with other public good initiatives, available in addition to the core grant are stackable, bolt on payments for delivery of social and ecosystem services each worth between £400 and £2,800/ha up to £8,000/hectare (this on top of the £8,500/hectare capital payment.)
+The England Woodland Creation Offer (EWCO) funds the full capital cost of establishment at a 100% intervention rate capped at £8,500/hectare.
+The scheme is connected with other public good initiatives, available in addition to the core grant are stackable, bolt on payments for delivery of social and ecosystem services each worth between £400 and £2,800/hectare up to £8,000/hectare (this on top of the £8,500/hectare capital payment.)

 In addition to this, where the capital cost of woodland establishment is funded through one of the above grant schemes, Basic Payment Scheme income can continue to be claimed on the woodland area, providing it was used with entitlements to claim under the Single Payments Scheme in 2008.